-Ranging from special interest to religious to just pure fun, Wesleyan has a wide variety of clubs and organizations to suit your every need.
+Ranging from special interest to religious to just pure fun, Wesleyan has a wide variety of boards, clubs, and organizations to suit your every need.
 Don’t see something that interests you?
 Start your own club!

 ACT, a feminist organization that aims to promote,